vyperlang/vyper/vyper/context/README.md

 of a contract.
 This includes:

 * Generating user-defined pure types (e.g. structs and interfaces)
-* Creating castable types for storage variables, user-defined constants, events and functions
+* Creating type definitions for storage variables, user-defined constants, events and functions
 * Validating import statements and function signatures